kog/cachesplain/README.md

 This will filter out requests that do not match the given key.
 Unfortunately it may not be as useful as you'd think: the binary protocol requires most operations that take a key for the request not to return the key as part of the response.
 The exceptions to this rule are the GetK and GetKQ - get key, get key/quiet - operations, which a given client may or may not use.

-If you can't trigger your client to send GetK/GetKQ requests, [in the future](https://github.com/kog/cachesplain/issues/1) you may be able to track the opaque/IP/port of the get request to the corresponding response.
+If you can't trigger your client to send GetK/GetKQ requests, you may be able to track the opaque/IP/port of the get request to the corresponding response.
 This may get a little tricky in a high volume, clustered situation.

 ###### Filtering based on Opcode: